Whatsapp Icon

 • Radiation Therapy: The use of high-energy rays to target and kill cancer cells.

-• Immunotherapy: Treatments that boost the body's natural defenses to fight the cancer.
+• Immunotherapy: Treatments that boost the body's natural defences to fight the cancer.

 • Stem Cell Transplant: Replacing diseased bone marrow with healthy cells.